 About Voting Systems

 A voting system is a way to cast and count the choices a voter makes on a ballot.
-A voting system consists of three main parts.
+A voting system consists of four main parts.

 - The election management system – This is where the election is made.
 It includes programming the election, creating ballots, and looking at test results to be sure they are accurate.